Board of Director Biographies

 Phone: (303) 533-7518

-Sara Brown is currently a contract administrator for Ball Aerospace and Technology Corporation.
-She started her contracting career in 2005 with the United States Air Force and has been a member of NCMA since 2008.
-Sara has served as treasurer, awards, university outreach, and membership chairs of her various chapters.
-Nationally, she has presented at four major conferences and has been published in Contract Management magazine.
-Sara graduated from Oklahoma State University with a bachelor's degree in marketing and received her master's degree in public administration from the University of Oklahoma.
-She is also a graduate of the distinguished Contract Management Leadership Development Program.
+Sara Brown is currently a contract administrator for Ball Aerospace and Technologies Corp. and is responsible for negotiating critical defense contracts in support of the F-35 Lightning.
+She started her contracting career in 2005 with the U.S. Air Force, where she had the opportunity to work for Air Force Materiel Command, Air Force Space Command, and U.S. Special Operations Command.
+She graduated from Oklahoma State University with a bachelor's degree in marketing and received her master's degree in public administration from the University of Oklahoma.
+She received the Secretary of the Air Force Professionalism in Contracting Award in 2010 and was acknowledged by Oklahoma State University Spear’s School of Business as Outstanding Young Alumni in 2012.
+She is also a graduate of NCMA's distinguished Contract Management Leadership Development Program.

 Phone: (972) 205-4293